Morgan Stanley Reiterates Halliburton (HAL) Overweight Recommendation

 What is the Fund Sentiment?

-There are 1774 funds or institutions reporting positions in Halliburton.
-This is unchanged over the last quarter.
-Average portfolio weight of all funds dedicated to HAL is 0.28%, a decrease of 25.23%.
-Total shares owned by institutions increased in the last three months by 1.50% to 909,322K shares.
-The put/call ratio of HAL is 1.19, indicating a bearish outlook.
+There are 1768 funds or institutions reporting positions in Halliburton.
+This is a decrease of 4 owner(s) or 0.23% in the last quarter.
+Average portfolio weight of all funds dedicated to HAL is 0.28%, a decrease of 26.06%.
+Total shares owned by institutions increased in the last three months by 1.34% to 908,395K shares.
+The put/call ratio of HAL is 1.14, indicating a bearish outlook.

 What are Other Shareholders Doing?